Top: In the grass at Knowlton Henge

 The point was to feel and to experience with every fiber of your being.
 What emotion outweighs love?
 What greater feeling is there than taking the hand of our beloved and leaping into the unknown?
 What is the price you’re willing to pay for that leap of faith?

 Once I loved this way, drawn by a woman’s love so intense and obsessive that she oozed poetry.
-Then one day it didn’t – it took too much time, too much energy and too much of herself.
+Then one day she didn’t.
 When that happens, all you’re left with is the pain, and to ponder the question, is that pain too high a price to pay for the experience?

 Byron wrote “The great object of life is sensation- to feel that we exist, even though in pain.”
 That echoes the sentiment of Alfred Lord Tennyson, who wrote “tis better to have loved and lost than never to have loved at all”